Skip to content

 Flushed MemTable

-A flushed MemTable is a complete Lance table created by flushing the MemTable to storage.
+A flushed MemTable is created by flushing the MemTable to storage.
+In Lance MemWAL spec, a flushed MemTable must be a Lance table following the Lance table format spec.

 Note